About the course

 Current and past students have included rangers and environmental managers at wildlife trusts and NGOs, tutors in higher and further education, research scientists, ecological consultants, officers for statutory bodies, as well as students successfully making career changes.

-Participation has helped to boost students' professional practice, enhance career prospects, helped to secure promotions, and enabled students to progress onto further graduate studies.
-The course is international in its use of case studies and examples, and past students have joined the PGCert in Ecological Survey Techniques from the UK, the USA, Asia, Australia, Africa and Europe.
+Participation has helped to boost students' professional practice, enhance career prospects, helped to secure promotions, and enabled students to progress onto further graduate studies, including doctoral research.
+The course is international in its use of case studies and examples, and past students have joined the PGCert in Ecological Survey Techniques from the UK, the Americas, Asia, Australia, Africa, the Middle East and Europe.

 Proven and potential academic excellence